 EM1c Thomas James Nides

-Thomas James Nides Jr. was born Oct.
+Thomas James Nides was born Oct.
 8, 1908 in New Orleans, Louisiana.
-His mother, Ophelia Rapp Nides, was a homemaker and his father a clerk for the Board of Health.
+His mother, Ophelia Rapp Nides, was a homemaker and his father, also named Thomas, was a clerk for the Board of Health.
+The father died two days before young Thomas turned 10.

 The son was an electrician’s mate and petty officer first class on the U.S.S.
 Arizona when he was killed in the Japanese attack on Pearl Harbor, Dec.
 7, 1941.